Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     "What's the point!!?"

-You scream into the void..._as if that heartless glob could even answer you back!_  Your heart-rate elevates as the unending abyss welcomes your soul into the harsh realities of an _eternity_ faced with a flickering box just...
+You scream into the eternal maw..._as if that heartless glob could even answer you back!_  Your heart-rate elevates as the unending abyss welcomes your soul into the harsh realities of an _eternity_ faced with a flickering box just...
 _laughing_ at you...

 ...Wait, _**laughing!?**_